viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /tab %}}
 {{< /tabs >}}

-## Running Cartographer in Live Mode with a Rplidar
+## Running Cartographer in Online Mode with a Rplidar

-Run Cartographer in online (live) mode using a Rplidar:
+Run Cartographer as a live SLAM service in online mode with a Rplidar.

 ### Configuration with Viam

 Configure your robot to run Cartographer in live mode with a Rplidar in two steps:

-1. Add a Rplidar as a modular component.
+1. Add your Rplidar as a modular component.
 2. Add Cartographer as a SLAM service.

 #### Add a Rdiplar as a Modular Component

-First, we need to install the Rplidar Module:
+First, install the Rplidar Module:

 {{< tabs >}}
 {{% tab name="macOS" %}}